bfox9900/ASMFORTH/ASMFORTH Overview.md

        E000 #  1000 #  BEEF # FILLW
     -;SUB
 ```
-Notice the use of -;SUB
+Notice the use of -;SUB at the end.
 This is the command that invokes tail-call optimization.

-**WARNING** If you use -;SUB with CPU instruction primitive as the last line, the code sill crash.
+**WARNING** If you use -;SUB with a CPU instruction primitive line + or !, as the last line, the code will crash.